2022 Kazakh presidential election: Aq Jol Democratic Party (AJDP)

-Chairman Azat Peruashev revealed the Aq Jol Democratic Party's intent of choosing a presidential nominee, saying that there are "worthy opponents for the head of state".
+Chairman Azat Peruashev revealed Aq Jol's intent of choosing a presidential nominee, saying that there are "worthy opponents for the head of state".

 At the 19th Aq Jol Democratic Party, Extraordinary Congress that took place on 6 October 2022 in Astana, 126 party delegates took part in the voting for a nominee, to which Peruashev announced that the plenum had still not reached a consensus on choosing a presidential candidate, noting that the party congress has the power in making a decision.
 Peruashev himself endorsed President Tokayev for nomination while six candidates originally expressed interest to be nominated.
 That was eventually left to just four candidatures being considered by the Aq Jol for nomination, to which as a result of a secret ballot election, Tokayev received the majority of 74 votes.
 That was followed by Serik Erubaev with 23 votes, Asqar Sadyqov with 17 votes, and Sanduğaş Düisenova with 11 votes.
 From there, Peruashev remarked that Tokayev's proposals were "consonant" with Aq Jol's programme, adding that a president should not only serve "one party" but instead "the whole nation".